Skip to main content

 Japanese pitch accents demonstration

-How to Actually Master Pitch Accent
+How to Actually Master It

 Understanding pitch accent patterns is one thing.
 Actually producing them naturally in conversation is another.
 Here's how to bridge that gap.